Members visit free all year! Purchase and visit today.

 Edward: Male, born July 18, 2009.
 Edward is the brother of Rosalie, Esme, and Pandora.

-The seventh jumping rat lives off-exhibit in the Children’s Zoo where she is used for educational programs.
+An eighth jumping rat lives off-exhibit in the Children’s Zoo where she is used for educational programs:

 Small Mammal House and Rare Animal Conservation Center

 Madagascar giant jumping rats have large ears and a long sparsely furred tail.
 They have thick fur that is usually brownish gray on the upper parts and cream color on the underside and feet.
 They resemble small kangaroos because their rear feet are large in comparison to the front - an adaptation for jumping.
 This is the largest rodent found on the island of Madagascar.